VERITAS

 Cal.
 Ct.
 App. · 2025

-A California appellate court fined an attorney for filing an opening brief in which 21 of 23 quoted authorities were fabricated.
+A California appellate court fined an attorney for filing an opening brief in which 21 of 23 quoted authorities could not be located in any reporter.
 The court published the opinion as a warning to the bar.

 California 2nd District Court of Appeal, Sept.
 2025